Tarak-juk: History

 The history of tarak-juk dates back to the consumption of milk in Korean history.
-The Kingdom of Goryeo (918–1392) kept Yuu-so (dairy cow office), and nobles consumed nakso (cheese).
+The Goryeo (918–1392) government kept Yuso (dairy cow office), and nobles consumed nakso (cheese).
 However, dairy cattle were rare and usually milk was available only after a cow gave birth.
 Moreover, the freshness of milk was a vital factor as it could not be delivered over long distances.
 Therefore, milk was considered a supplementary food for special occasions or a recovery food after illness.

-During the Joseon era (1392–1897), the dairy cow office was relocated to a royal court ranch on Mount Naksan east of Seoul.
+During the Joseon era (1392–1897), the dairy cow office was relocated to a royal court ranch on the mountain Naksan east of Seoul.
 It was renamed Tarak-saek (dairy department).
 Royal physicians took charge of gathering milk and making tarak-juk to present to the king.
 From the tenth lunar month to the first month of the next lunar year, they offered tarak-juk to the royal court.
 The Hall of Senior Officials also offered tarak-juk to elderly officials.
 Recipes for tarak-juk are recorded in the Joseon books such as Revised and Augmented Farm Management and the Women's Encyclopedia.